 One year after you receive your grant, you will be required to submit a progress report that will ask for a detailed account of how you spent the funds, your successes and challenges and a handful of photos.
-You will submit this through the same portal where you submitted your application.
+You will submit this through the same portal where you submitted your application and will receive automatic emails from SmartSimple when the report is ready to be edited.
 In subsequent years, you may be asked to fill out a short survey to keep your contact information up to date and provide an update on your garden.
 These will be required to apply for additional funding.

-CAN WE APPLY FOR ANOTHER WHOLE KIDS FOUNDATION GARDEN GRANT NEXT YEAR?
+CAN WE APPLY FOR ANOTHER WHOLE KIDS GARDEN GRANT NEXT YEAR?

 Not next year, but you can apply again the following year!
 You must wait one full grant cycle before applying for a second grant.
 In addition, you must have submitted the required Progress Report in order to apply for a second Garden Grant.
-For example, if you applied for and received a grant in 2023, you must submit your progress report in the Fall of 2024 before applying for another grant in spring of 2025.
+For example, if you applied for and received a grant in 2024, you must submit your progress report in the Fall of 2025 before applying for another grant in Spring of 2026.

-CAN WE APPLY FOR OTHER WHOLE KIDS FOUNDATION PROGRAMS?
+CAN WE APPLY FOR OTHER WHOLE KIDS PROGRAMS?